-- Defended an alarm company in theft suit seeking in excess of $7.5 million and punitive damages.
-After a complete victory at the trial court level, the case was remanded by the appellate court for further proceedings on a narrow issue.
-It was settled for 10% of the applicable insurance coverage limit.
+- Defended an alarm company in a theft suit seeking in excess of $7.5 million and punitive damages.
+After a complete victory at the trial court level, the appellate court remanded the case for further proceedings on a narrow issue.
+The case settled for 10% of the applicable insurance coverage limit.

 - Successful representation of alarm companies in numerous cases involving exposure beyond the applicable insurance coverage limits without formal litigation by pressing enforceability of contract terms and through the utilization of leading national experts in the alarm industry.

 - Successful representation of an alarm monitoring company in litigation arising out of a residential fire resulting in the deaths of two residents and two responding firefighters.
-Although the alarm monitoring company reported the fire on a non-emergency line, through extensive discovery and utilization of leading national experts, the company who sold and installed the alarm system was contractually responsible for the vast majority of the extensive damages arising out of the various wrongful death claims.
+Although the alarm monitoring company reported the fire on a non-emergency line, it was determined through extensive discovery and utilization of leading national experts that the company that sold and installed the alarm system was contractually responsible.
+The vast majority of the extensive damages arose from various wrongful death claims.

 - "So You Think Your Alarm Contract Is Bulletproof?"
 IESA Dinner Meeting, Addison, Illinois, May 19, 2021